The-Ke-Tech/Day-5-Assignment/README.md

 A brief overview of the product, its purpose, key features, and its intended audience.
 Also, include links to documentation or installation instructions.

 ## 12. How can you succinctly convey the purpose and key features of a product?
-Use a short, clear statement (e.g., “This app helps users track their daily expenses with automated insights.”), followed by a bullet-point list of key features like “✔ Real-time tracking, ✔ Budget analysis, ✔ Cloud synchronization.”
+Use a short, clear statement (e.g., “This app helps users track their daily expenses with automated insights.”), followed by a bullet-point list of key features like “
+Real-time tracking
+Budget analysis
+Cloud synchronization.